 Let’s start with the extreme religious nuts, Pat Robertson and Jerry Falwell.
 In 2001, they put the blame for the 9/11 Islamic terrorism on “the pagans, and the abortionists, and the feminists, and the gays and lesbians.”
 Jerry Falwell, alas, died in 2007.
-(The very naughty Mr Christopher Hitchens casually commented that if Falwell had been given an enema, they could have buried him in a match box.)
+(The very naughty Mr Christopher Hitchens casually commented that Falwell was so full of it that had he been given an enema, they could have buried him in a match box.)
 But Robertson was at hand after the recent Haiti earthquake, and put the blame for the devastation and the awful loss of lives on some pact that Haitian slaves had made with the devil around two centuries before.

 Then comes the Feb 27, 2010 quake in Chile which left half a million homeless and around 800 dead.
 Not as bad as the Haiti quake that killed an estimated 230,000 people, 300,000 injured, and 1,000,000 homeless.

 Priyanka Chopra concluded that the cause was anthropogenic.
 Well, not in those words as I doubt she can spell that word.
 She put it across as a rhetorical question and tweeted, “400,000 people left homeless by quake in Chile..R we putting too much pressure on our planet..My prayers for the victims and their families.”
 I suppose the Chileans had to pay for the sins of humanity in pressuring the earth (whatever that means.)
 Perhaps people are overeating and the resulting obesity caused the pressure.